Time Derivatives of Weak Values: Introduction

 keeps the overall theory invariant in the sense that the observable properties remain the same in any gauge.
-Here, $\g=\gx$ is any sufficiently regular real function \cite{footnote3} over $3D$ space $\egx$ plus time $t$.
+Here, $\g=\gx$ is any sufficiently regular real function \footnote{Apart from having space and time derivatives, $\gx$ must be single-valued.} over $3D$ space $\egx$ plus time $t$.
 For example, the electric and magnetic fields are gauge invariant and defined as $\E=-\grad \Vg-\frac{\partial \Ag}{\partial t}$ and $\B=\grad \times \Ag$, respectively.
 In this paper, according to the above notation \eqref{vg}, any symbol (for a state, eigenvalue, operator, etc.) without a superscript $g$ should be interpreted either as a gauge-invariant element or as an element defined within the Coulomb gauge.

-When using a general gauge, to keep the same structure of the Schrödinger equation written in \eqref{scho}, a gauge-dependent Hamiltonian $H^g$ and a gauge-dependent wave function $\pxg$ are needed \cite{optics,Ballentine2014,cohen1986}.
+When using a general gauge, to keep the same structure of the Schrödinger equation in (\ref{scho}), a gauge-dependent Hamiltonian $H^g$ and a gauge-dependent wave function $\pxg$ are needed \cite{optics,Ballentine2014,cohen1986}.
 See Appendix~\ref{ap1} for details and Ref. \cite{cohen1986,optics,Ballentine2014}.
 The new-gauge Hamiltonian $H^g$ is given by

 and the new-gauge wave function $\pxg$ is given by: